-Canon 1300D versus Panasonic G7
+Canon 1300D vs Panasonic G7

 The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in March 2016 and May 2015.
 The 1300D is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (17 percent) than the Canon 1300D.
 Moreover, the G7 is markedly lighter (15 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Micro Four Thirds Lens Catalog (G7).
 Mirrorless cameras, such as the G7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.